MC6006 - International Fashion Strategy (2018/19)

 On completion of the module students will be able to:

-1. Exhibit a critical understanding of the main theories, models and concepts of international strategy with direct application to the fashion retail environment
+1. Exhibit critical understanding of the main theories of international strategy with direct application to the fashion retail environment

 2. Demonstrate understanding of how fashion retailers develop their strategies within domestic, international, multinational, multi-domestic and global contexts